Best used SUVs

 Not only is the Toyota RAV4 known worldwide for being reliable, but it’s also very practical, with a cavernous boot (especially with the seats folded down) and plenty of passenger space.
 You don’t need to delve too deep into the trim levels, as the entry-level Icon model has plenty of equipment as standard, featuring a reversing camera, cruise control and dual-zone climate control.

 The 2.0-litre D-4D diesel is the pick of the engine range, with plenty of punch, but the RAV4 won’t excite drivers like a Mazda CX-5.
-That engine will return just over 60mpg, which is plenty economical for a large SUV.
+That engine can deliver around 60mpg, which is plenty economical for a large SUV.
 The party piece with the RAV4 is the five-year/100,000-mile warranty, the balance of which is transferable to new owners, giving you extra peace of mind in the unlikely event of a hiccup with this very reliable model.

 If you’re looking for something a bit more upmarket, the Volvo XC60 could be the choice for you.
 With its classy design, wide array of safety kit and impressive reliability, it has many fans.
 The XC60 boasts excellent practicality, with plenty of room for three adults to fit comfortably in the rear, as well as a 468-litre boot.
 While smaller than the Kia Sportage, it’s easily enough for most family needs and the completely flat boot floor makes it easy to store flat-pack furniture.

-The XC60 isn’t and wasn’t meant to be driven like a sports car; instead it’s an excellent comfortable.
-Engine choice is simple and we recommend the 2.0-litre D4 diesel, which performs well and returns around 53mpg.
+The XC60 isn’t and wasn’t meant to be driven like a sports car; instead it’s practical and comfortable.
+Engine choice is simple and we recommend the 2.0-litre D4 diesel, which performs well and can achieve around 53mpg.
 There are three main trim levels with the XC60 – Momentum, Inscription and R-Design, plus a ‘Pro’ version of each that adds extra features.
 All are well equipped and R-Design is the sportier looking of the trio.

 The badge on the nose may lead you to think the X1 will be expensive, but that isn’t the case: you can easily find a 2.0-litre 18d SE sDrive around three years old with reasonable mileage for under £15,000.
 You shouldn’t be worried about standard equipment, either, with all versions of the X1 offering a great list of kit.
 The 2.0-litre diesel engine, whichever you choose, is quiet and economical.